gusper/gusper.github.io/content/software/searchswap/index.md

 {{</rawhtml>}}

 ## Privacy
-SearchSwap doesn't store or do anything with your searches.
+SearchSwap doesn't store or do anything with your search data (search terms, results, etc.).
 In fact, I built this extension when I couldn't find one like it that didn't also do all kinds of sketchy stuff.
 If you want to see how it works yourself, check out the source code for it below.

 ## Source code
 SearchSwap is Open Source Software and uses the [MIT license](https://github.com/gusper/SearchSwap/blob/main/LICENSE).
 For more information, visit our [GitHub repo](https://github.com/gusper/SearchSwap).